 Instructions

-- Whisk the yeast together with sugar and warm water and let it sit for about 5 minutes for proofing.
+- Prepare the yeast: In a medium-sized bowl, whisk the yeast together with sugar and warm water.
+Let it sit for about 5 minutes for proofing in a warm place.

-- Cover the bowl with a plastic wrap and wait it in a warm place for about 45-60 minutes to rise well.
+- Rise the dough: Cover the bowl with plastic wrap and let it sit in a warm place for about 45-60 minutes or until it is doubled in size.

-- When the dough is doubled in size, you can start to make your bread.
-Sprinkle some flour on the counter, transfer the dough on it and knead for about 5 minutes to remove the air inside it.
-Add little flour if needed to prevent sticking.
+- Portion the dough: Sprinkle some flour on the counter, transfer the dough on it and knead for about 5 minutes to remove the air inside it.
+Dust your hands with flour to prevent sticking.
 Then make a big log from it and cut it in equal pieces.
-We made 12 pieces for small breads.
+We make 12 pieces for small flat breads.
 If you want them larger, cut it into 6 pieces.

-- Roll each dough slice into a ball.
-Fold the edges to the center and then roll in your palm and give it a ball shape.
-Cover all the balls with a slightly damp cloth so that the dough balls don’t dry out.
+- Make dough balls: Roll each piece of dough into a ball.
+Fold the edges to the center, then roll in your palm and give it a ball shape.
+Dust your hand with flour if needed.
+Put them on a floured surface and cover all the dough balls with a kitchen towel so that they don’t dry out.

 Nutrition